CelineBeji/ECM/README.md

 The Expectation-Causality-Maximization (ECM) is a algorithm that estimates the parameters of causal populations, from which the Individual Treatment Effect can be inferred.
 A more description is provided in the paper [Estimating Individual Treatment Effects through Causal Populations Identification](https://pages.github.com/).

-This repository contains the code source use to comprae ECM with baselin methods on synthetic and real-world datasets.
+This repository contains the code source use to compare ECM with baselin methods on synthetic and real-world datasets.

 ## Requirements